tiacsys/bridle/boards/tiac/magpie_f777ni/doc/samples/basic/blinky.rst

 Overview
 ********

-See :zephyr:code-sample:`zephyr:blinky` for the original description.
+See :zephyr:code-sample:`blinky` for the original description.

 .. _magpie_f777ni_led_blinky-sample-requirements: